MBE9A4 ECU, Fuel Injection up to 4-cylinders

 Throttle position sensors are used to inform the ECU of how much load is being applied.
 The throttle position sensor informs the ECU rate of throttle change to calculate acceleration fuel & when the throttle is closed, this information can be used to enable the ECU to do idle control.
 They are commonly used on single or multi-throttle body applications.
 They are also used on turbo engines in some applications.

 The throttle position sensor PT1 is the most common type we use on our throttle body kits.
-Most OE engines have throttle position sensors* as standard, you will be able to configure the MBE to suit. *Some engines have throttle switches, they look identical to throttle position sensors, please check to ensure which type you have.
+Most OE engines have throttle position sensors* as standard, you will be able to configure the MBE to suit. *Some engines have throttle switches, they look identical to throttle position sensors, please check to ensure which type you have as throttle switches will need to be replaced.

 Ignition & Coil Input

 The MBE9A4 has four ignition drives, that can be fired either sequentially or in wasted spark mode, depending on requirements & set-up.
 The normal MBE9A4 has built in amplifiers so there is no need for expensive external units.
-You can use four individual coils (standard coils as used on the Suzuki hayabusa) or twin coil pack (GM, Peugeot:COIL-4 or Ford:COIL-9).
-It is most commonly used with a wasted spark coil pack (COIL-4).
+You can use coil on plug, which is four individual coils (such as used on the Suzuki Hayabusa & Duratec engines) or wasted spark coil packs (commonly used on older GM, Peugeot and Ford engines).
+If your coils have amplifiers built in, such as the Honda K20 coil, the MBE ECU can be specially built to suit this type of coil.

 Water Temperature Input

-The MBE water temperature input circuitry allows the use of 2 different types of sensor, either the MBE/Bosch/Nippon Denso/Lucas water temperature sensors (all use the same calibration) (WTS1)or Ford type which uses a completely different resistor value.
+The MBE water temperature input circuitry allows the use of 2 different types of sensor, either the MBE/Bosch/Nippon Denso/Lucas water temperature sensors (all use the same calibration) (WTS1) or Ford type which uses a completely different resistor value.
 This is selectable within the ECU.
+These 2 types are pre-calibrated in the SBD maps, you can also create your own calibrations if you require.

 Air Temperature Input

-The standard input circuitry allows the use of MBE/Bosch/Nippon Denso/Lucas air temperature sensors, which all use the same calibration.
+The standard input circuitry allows the use of MBE/Bosch/Nippon Denso/Lucas air temperature sensors, which all normally use the same calibration.
+You can also create your own calibrations if you require, different circuitry options can be custom built for additional cost.

 Barometric Pressure Input

 The barometric pressure sensor compensates for atmospheric pressure changes due weather conditions & altitude.
-The sensor input is 0 - 5V, it is fully calibratible by the end user.
-The ECU will normally come with calibration either for the MBE/GM sensor (car engine) or standard Suzuki/Nippon Denso sensor (bike engine).
+The sensor input is 0 - 5V, it is fully calibratable by the end user.
+The ECU will normally come with calibration for the MBE/GM sensor (car engine) or a specific engine calibration to suit its standard sensors.

 Boost/MAP Pressure Input

 The boost/MAP pressure sensor compensates for changes in manifold pressure, most commonly used with turbo applications.
-The sensor input is 0 - 5V, it is fully calibratible by the end user.
-The ECU will normally comes with calibration either for the MBE/GM sensor (car engine) or standard Suzuki/Nippon Denso sensor (bike engine).
+The sensor input is 0 - 5V, it is fully calibratable by the end user.
+The ECU will normally come with calibration either for the MBE/GM sensor (car engine) ) or a specific engine calibration to suit its standard sensors.
 The ECU can make changes to fuelling & ignition according to pressure.

 Lambda Sensor Input